Faithful Implementations of Distributed Algorithms and Control Laws: Introduction

-The idea of mechanism design has been also naturally integrated in various engineering and computer scientific problems.
-These applications raised new challenges to the traditional mechanism design theory, in term of computational complexity (e.g. combinatorial auctions \cite{RefWorks:108}\cite{RefWorks:299}, job scheduling \cite{archer2001}) and communication constraints (e.g., inter-domain routing \cite{feigenbaum2005}).
-A departure from the classical economic literature is inevitable when the optimization problem (\ref{zstar}) is NP-hard, since the VCG mechanism in this case is computationally infeasible.
-Hence, the goal of mechanism design must be set alternatively to find a computationally feasible algorithm to \emph{approximate} a solution (\ref{zstar}) in which followers will be faithful.
-Since it can be demonstrated that a naive attempt to approximate VCG mechanisms based on approximated solutions can completely destroy incentive compatibility \cite{RefWorks:235}\cite{RefWorks:236}, a fundamentally different idea from the VCG mechanism is needed in this context.
-The interplay between incentives, computation, and communication now forms a growing field of \emph{algorithmic mechanism design (AMD)} \cite{RefWorks:236}\cite{RefWorks:288}.
-Recently, several distributed numerical optimization and distributed control problems are analyzed from a game-theoretic perspective \cite{marden2008}\cite{RefWorks:237}\cite{li2013}.
-However, many of the existing work in these new application domain are still problem specific, and intrinsic connections to the mechanism design theory is worth to be further investigated.
+Recently, the theory of mechanism design has been applied to various engineering and computer scientific problems.
+These applications have raised new challenges to the traditional mechanism design theory, in term of computational difficulties (e.g., combinatorial auctions \cite{RefWorks:108}\cite{RefWorks:299}, job scheduling \cite{archer2001}) and communication difficulties (e.g., inter-domain routing \cite{feigenbaum2005}). {\upd For instance, the standard Groves mechanism becomes computationally intractable if the optimization problem (\ref{zstar}) is NP-hard.
+In such cases, the goal of mechanism design must be set alternatively to incentivize strategic followers to act faithfully in a (computationally feasible) algorithm that only approximates an optimal solution.
+It turns out that this task is not straightforward, since mechanisms that naively approximate the Groves mechanism are in general \emph{not} ``approximately incentive compatible" \emph{at all} \cite{RefWorks:235}\cite{RefWorks:236}.
+This implies that a fundamental departure from the Groves mechanism is inevitable when the underlying optimization problem is computationally hard.} The interplay between incentives, computation, and communication now forms the field of \emph{algorithmic mechanism design (AMD)} \cite{RefWorks:236}\cite{RefWorks:288}. {\upd It should be noted that several recent papers discuss similar ideas regarding game designs for distributed optimization/control without referring to the AMD theory explicitly \cite{marden2008,RefWorks:237,li2013}.
+However, their intrinsic connections to the mechanism design theory should be clarified to facilitate the further developments beyond their current problem-specific nature. }